ssa4403/Maven-Market-Analysis/README.md

 **5. Revenue Targets:** Evaluate performance against targets with visual indicators to instantly recognize over or underachievement.

+            Revenue vs Target: Set financial targets and track ongoing performance against these goals, a key metric for growth and performance assessment.

 # Performance Notes Section

 To assist with month-end analysis and strategic planning, the dashboard includes a 'Performance Notes' section, capturing key observations such as: